hasindu2008/slow5tools/docs/commands.md

 *  `--to format_type`:
    Specifies the format of output files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
 *  `-c, --compress compression_type`:
-   Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `gzip` for gzip-based compression [default value: gzip].
+   Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
 Assumes `--to blow5`.
 *  `-d, --out-dir STR`:
    Specifies name/location of the output directory (required option unless converting only one FAST5 file).
 If a name is provided, a directory will be created under the current working directory.
 Alternatively, a valid relative or absolute path can be provided.
 To prevent data overwriting, the program will terminate with error if the directory name already exists and is non-empty.
 *  `-o, --output FILE`: